From the World Heritage inscription:

 The Natural and Cultural Heritage of the Ohrid Region is one of only 28 sites that are recognized by UNESCO as a mixed site – or those that are known for both their cultural and natural significance.
 It is located on the southwestern part of Macedonia along the banks of Lake Ohrid.
 The religious composition of the city is dominated by Orthodox Christians and then followed by Muslims.

-Although many claim that this city once had 365 churches is a legend, there remains quite a few notable churches that are still standing today within the scope of the Natural and Cultural Heritage of the Ohrid Region.
+Although claims that this city once had 365 churches is a legend, there remain many notable churches that are still standing today within the Ohrid Region.
 Some of these churches and monuments include the following:

 - Church of St. Sophia

 - Church of St. Panteleimon

 - Church of St. Stefan